What general liability is there under copyright law?

-- a transmission of the work in a network between third parties by an intermediary; or
+- a transmission of the work in a network between third parties by an intermediary or

-a lawful use of the work;
+- a lawful use of the work, and

-- which has no independent economic significance.
+- which has no independent economic significance

-The section applies to all forms of copyright work other than computer programs, databases and broadcasts, and rights in performances.
-For internet service providers, this means that they are not liable for infringement if a work is transmitted by one person to another through the provider’s equipment.
-It also covers caching, that is, the temporary storage of data for quick retrieval, such as when a website page is stored temporarily in the cache so that it does not have to be uploaded again from a server when browsing a website.
+This applies to all forms of copyright in literary work, other than computer programs, databases and broadcasts, and rights in performances.
+For ISPs, this means they are not liable for infringement if a temporarily copied work is transmitted by one person to another through the ISP’s equipment.
+It also covers caching, ie. the temporary storage of data for quick retrieval, such as when a website page is stored temporarily in the cache so that it does not have to be uploaded again from a server when browsing a website.